0xSero/partisia-docs/docs/smart-contracts/smart-contract-binary-formats.md

 ### CopySerializable Binary Format

-A state type is said to be CopySerializable, if it's serialization is identical to its in-memory representation, and thus requires minimal serialization overhead.
+A state type is said to be CopySerializable, if its serialization is identical to its in-memory representation, and thus requires minimal serialization overhead.
 PBC have efficient handling for types that are CopySerializable.
 Internal pointers are the main reason that types are not